kubernetes-sigs/kustomize/docs/glossary.md

 single source of truth and take action (e.g., build, test or deploy) when that truth changes.

-## instance
+## variant

-An _instance_ is the outcome, in a cluster, of applying an [overlay] to a [base].
+An _variant_ is the outcome, in a cluster, of applying an [overlay] to a [base].

 > E.g., a _staging_ and _production_ overlay both modify some
-> common base to create distinct instances.
+> common base to create distinct variants.
 >
-> The _staging_ instance is the set of resources
+> The _staging_ variant is the set of resources
 > exposed to quality assurance testing, or to some
 > external users who'd like to see what the next
 > version of production will look like.
 >
-> The _production_ instance is the set of resources
+> The _production_ variant is the set of resources
 > exposed to production traffic, and thus may employ
 > deployments with a large number of replicas and higher
 > cpu and memory requests.